issamqasas/ClearTransactionLog/README.md

 3.  shrink the log file
 4.  change the database recovery model to full again

-   #Sloution  2 :- logs data is important
+    # Solution  2 :- logs data is important
 if you need the logs then continue the steps below
 ### 1. take full data backup
 - make a full data backup as shown below